LanselotOz/jira-bulk-loader/README.rst

     | h5.
 Task1 summary \*assignee\* <JIRA-1234>
     | h5.
 Task2 summary \*assignee\* <JIRA-1234|Gantt-dependency>
+    | h5.
+Task3 summary \*assignee\* <Gantt-dependency|JIRA-1234>

 where 'Gantt-dependency' is a link type.
 If it is not specifyed, default value 'Inclusion' will be used.
 For the full list of possible link types see: https://<your-JIRA-URL>/rest/api/2/issueLinkType

+In this example Task1 will be included in JIRA-1234, JIRA-1234 will be blocked by Task2 and Task3 will be blocked by JIRA-1234.

 Dry run option